Bachelor of Arts in History

 The 1999 Cedarville University graduate will assume his new position in July as Lynn Brock steps down after 43 years.

 We’re proud of our successful graduates!
-96% of 2016 graduates from the Department of History and Government were employed or in graduate school within six months of graduation.
+97.5% of 2017 Cedarville graduates were employed or in graduate school within six months of graduation.

 History Program Curriculum